geeksforsocialchange/gfsc-v3/content/blog/2021/enter-trans-dimension/index.md

 This graphic is a first look of the coming website, featuring illustration by the wonderful [Harry Woodgate](https://www.harrywoodgate.com/) and logo from frequent GFSC collaborator [Squid](https://studiosquid.co.uk/).

-{{ include smallsignup.html custom="To be first to know when we launch The Trans Dimension, sign up to our email newsletter" }}
+{{<smallsignup "To be first to know when we launch The Trans Dimension, sign up to our email newsletter">}}

 ## Why is this so important?